XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Methodology

-where $q(\bz_{\text{vis}})$ and $q(\bz_{\text{mo}})$ denote the approximate posterior distributions of the visual and motion latent embeddings in the discrete codebook, respectively.
-This regularization enforces cross-modal consistency while preserving modality-specific expressiveness.
-And this grounding of perception in motor dynamics further improves robustness and allows human-only demonstrations to be effectively mapped into the robot’s action space.
+\textbf{Cross-Modality Alignment}.
+While motion codes provide precise control signals, visual embeddings may capture irrelevant factors (e.g., camera jitter).
+To mitigate this gap, we introduce an alignment loss that constrains visual codes to remain consistent with their motion counterparts:

-\textbf{Final Training Objective}.
-The overall objective integrates reconstruction and alignment losses from different data sources.
-For robotic demonstration data, we jointly optimize:
+where $q(\cdot)$ denotes the posterior distribution in the codebook space.
+This grounding of perception in motor dynamics improves robustness and allows human-only demonstrations to be effectively mapped into the robot’s action space.